bluesky/bluesky-queueserver/README.rst

   qserver -c status
   http GET http://localhost:8080/status

-Befor plans could be executed, RE Worker environment must be opened.
+Before plans could be executed, the RE Worker environment must be opened.
 Opening RE Worker environment involves loading beamline profile collection and instantiation of Run Engine and may take a few minutes.
 The package comes with simulated profile collection that includes simulated Ophyd devices and built-in Bluesky plans and loads almost instantly.
 An open RE Worker environment may be closed or destroyed.